IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    - Customer Intent Topology:
        A topology defined by the customer and provided as input to the network slice service provider (specifically, the Network Slice Controller or NSC).
-It represents the customer’s desired network topology.
+It represents the customer's desired network topology.

    - Abstract Topology: